By Alexa Brockamp Hoggatt

 Harsh, heavy wind.

 I am come to make a home of your cage.
-How green it feels
+How green it feels—

-So strong.
-I slip like sand through the airy space between
+I slip like sand

-ribs.
+through the airy space between ribs.
 Soft and bodiless.

-Some ancient thing wakes from a freeze and melts into
+Some ancient thing wakes

-the valley.
-Just a nap.
 Just a thousand mornings.
-You
+You have to be boneless

-have to be boneless to stay.
-The moon is burning
+to stay.
+The moon is burning silver and I’m just burning.

-silver and I’m just burning.
-Go and tell the bees it has
+Go and tell the bees it has started.

 Alexa Brockamp Hoggatt is a poet and programmer from Tacoma, Washington.
 Although there is endless machine to rage against, Alexa writes poetry as a sort of running list of reasons humans deserve to go on existing: The tenderness, the shared experience, the soft parts.
 Her dad woke up every morning after coughing through the night from breathing sand and dust at work and said “It’s another perfect day” and that is what she wants her poems to say: Even if you have sand in your lungs, it’s another perfect day.